Mental health services for under 18s

 There are 109 Family Resource Centres in communities around the country run by the Child and Family Agency Tusla.
 They deliver community-based supports to children and families in disadvantaged areas, and some services have access to a visiting psychotherapist.

-Not all young people like to access support through school, so it may be worth talking to your young person to see if they would like to talk to the guidance counsellor.
+Not all young people like to access support through school.
+It may be worth asking your young person if they would like to talk to the guidance counsellor.

-Specialist services are for children and young people who have moderate to severe mental health problems that are having a major impact on their life.
+Specialist services are for children and young people who have moderate to severe mental health problems.
+These could be having a major impact on their life.
 The services range from community-based to outpatient and inpatient services.

 CAMHS Specialist HSE Child & Adolescent Mental Health Services